Pixaoxiuxia/sky/content/Experiences.Rmd

 ## Research Experiences

+### Project
+• Sep 2023 - Sep 2024

+• PA for Prof. Mariétou Ouayogodé

 ### Project supported by National Natural Science Foundation of China (2022-2024)
 • Jan 2022 - Jun 2023

-• RA in *Utility Evaluation and Improvement Path of Intelligent Technology in Promoting Aging Health*.
-Grant no.71373012
+• RA for Prof. Chao Guo in *Utility Evaluation and Improvement Path of Intelligent Technology in Promoting Aging Health*.

 ### Project supported by Tang Chung-ying Foundation (2022-2024)
 • Sep 2021 - Jun 2023

-• RA in *School Bullying Based on Gender Label and Sexual Orientation*.
-Grant no.050459
+• RA for Prof. Chao Guo in *School Bullying Based on Gender Label and Sexual Orientation*.
 ### Project supported by Beijing Municipal Bureau Statistics (2021-2022)

 • Nov 2021 - Mar 2022

-• RA in *Study on the Development of Women and Children in Beijing*.
-Grant no.8300400418
+• RA for Prof. Chao Guo in *Study on the Development of Women and Children in Beijing*.

 ### Project supported by National Social Science Foundation of China (2018-2021)

 • Sep 2020 - Sep 2021

-• RA in *Long-term Effects of Early Life Events on Disability in a Whole-population, Life-cycle Perspective*.
-Grant no.18CRK005
+• RA for Prof. Chao Guo in *Long-term Effects of Early Life Events on Disability in a Whole-population, Life-cycle Perspective*.

 ## Grants